Foreign relations of Palestine: Bilateral relations

-Oceania / Pacific

-Relations with international organisations
+Participation in international organisations

-The Palestine Liberation Organization and the Palestinian National Authority are represented in various international organizations as member, associate or observer.
-Because of inconclusiveness in sources, in some cases it is impossible to distinguish whether the participation is executed by the PLO as representative of the Palestinian state, the PLO as a non-state entity, or the PNA.
-Often, the designation by the international organisation is usually simply with "Palestine".
+The State of Palestine is represented in various international organisations as member, associate or observer.

 Arab League

 In 1964, the first summit of the League of Arab States, held in Cairo in January, resulted in a mandate for the creation of a Palestinian entity.
 Subsequently, in May, the Palestine Liberation Organization was established during a meeting of the Palestinian National Congress in Arab-controlled Jerusalem.
 The organisation's establishment was formally approved at the Arab League's second summit, held in Alexandria in October.
 The PLO was granted full membership in 1976.
 Its seat was assumed by the State of Palestine following the declaration of independence in 1988.

+A meeting between the Palestinian Authority and ministers from Arab countries, including Jordan, Egypt, Saudi Arabia, Qatar, and the United Arab Emirates, was scheduled for May 2025 in Ramallah.
+However, Israel blocked the meeting, claiming it incited the establishment of a Palestinian state.
+In response, Arab foreign ministers condemned Israel's decision.
+Travel to Palestine from Jordan, whether by land or air, requires Israeli permission.